chetan-coder/student/navigation/about.md

 ## As a conversation Starter

 Hi, my name is Chet.
 I am usually playing videogames, outside, or taking a nap.
 I also mvoed here when I was 4.
+I started playing basketball when I was 5, and still continue playing it today.
+Another fact about me is that I have a sister that is 5.

 <comment>